 The usual route involves a local train to Miyajimaguchi and then a short ferry ride.
 That is manageable with a backpack or small carry-on, but a full-size suitcase is much less pleasant.
 Local trains can be crowded, ferries are busy during peak sightseeing hours, and the island is far easier to enjoy when your hands are free.

-- Local trains are not built for bulky luggage: You will not have the same space you get on a long-distance train.
+- Local trains are not built for bulky luggage: You will not have the same space you get on a long-distance Shinkansen.

 - Transfers are easier without a suitcase: Station platforms, ferry boarding lines, and walking routes are all simpler with smaller bags.

-- Miyajima is better explored light: Crowds, uneven surfaces, and frequent stops make large luggage frustrating.
+- Miyajima is better explored light: Crowds, uneven surfaces, deer, shopfronts, and frequent photo stops make large luggage frustrating.

 Miyajima Exceptions: When Bringing Bags Can Make Sense